Berkeley Educators for Equity and Excellence (BE3) MA/Credential Program

-To that end, the Graduate School of Education has developed the Berkeley Educators for Equity and Excellence (BE3), an 18-month teacher education program in which candidates earn both a teaching credential and a master’s of arts degree with different pathways.
+The Graduate School of Education has developed the Berkeley Educators for Equity and Excellence (BE3), an 18-month teacher education program in which candidates earn both a teaching credential and a master’s of arts degree under different pathways.
 Students choose one pathway from either the Elementary or Secondary programs.

 > Multiple Subject Credential + MA in education